 – Frequency refers to how many times she has purchased in a given period.
 Active customers who have made frequent purchases will continue to do so rather than someone who rarely purchases.

 – Monetary refers to the amount of money spent by Sally on your products.
 A customer with a high purchase value is likely to return than a customer with a lower purchase value.

 Such a hyper-targeted approach provides you a holistic view of the average CLV of your customers.
 According to the infographic above, the aim should be to convert the not-profitable customers to very profitable customers.
 In addition, you need to retain profitable and very profitable customers.

 Get started on it with an analytical approach and purchase history from your website.
-With this strategy, you will gradually witness an improvement in CLV.
+With this strategy & a customer engagement platform by your side, you will gradually witness an improvement in CLV.